c404t/mist/README.md

 ```
 sudo pacman -S pacman-contrib
 ```
-> if you dont want to use some of these apps, you need to remove it manually from i3 config after step 3.
+> if you dont want to use some of these apps, you need to remove its start command manually from i3 config after step 3.

 ### 3rd step. (setup theme)
 ```